 What is the format of the interview?
 What are you looking for when interviewing candidates?

 We conduct in-person behavioral interviews, which look at past behaviors as a way to indicate how you would handle future situations.
 We are looking for specific examples of how you have built relationships, influenced others, and made decisions.
-Additionally, we're looking for English ability.
+Additionally, we're looking for professional presence and English language proficiency.
 There will be one interviewer and it will typically last 30-45 minutes.

 Does an applicant have to travel to Cambridge, MA for interviews?